 Do: Széchenyi Bath and Rudas Bath

 Why?: Both the Széchenyi Bath and the Rudas Bath offer a better and more peaceful bathing experience than the Gellért Bath.
-They are cheaper too.
+They are cheaper too and are (in my opinion) much nicer to look at.

 There are over 120 Thermal springs in Budapest which flow into 21 Baths.
 These thermal baths have had a long tradition in Budapest with the Romans first making use of the natural springs.
 With the Turkish invasion and occupation in the late 16th and 17th century, Hamams sprung up throughout the whole city.
 Even after the Turks had left, the baths remained immensely popular.
 Towards the end of the 19th century a wave of new luxurious baths, such as the Gellert, Széchényi and Lukács Baths were constructed.